diegotorres03/web-components-repository/docs/step-by-step.md

 ### Activity 2: Copy/paste the HTML and CSS
 Copy all the HTML inside the `body` tag (not including the `body` tag itself) into `secret-card.html`.
 Don't add `body`, `html` or `header` tags.
+[DIEGO TO DO - need clarification somewhere on the refernce to 'bogy', 'html', 'header'....these are mentioned in the line above but not found anywhere in the instructions so far]
 ```html
 <div class="flip-card-container">
     <flip-card disabled trigger="app-modal" on="accepted">